 Containers are not perfect and have their cons and limitations.
 First, a surprisingly high amount of setup work is required to develop and launch a container strategy and manage it effectively.
-There are insufficient app support and dependency, and despite emerging technologies in the area, there is still no complete solution as yet.
-Additionally, there are not enough qualified, skilled, and experienced experts in the area.
+There is insufficient app support and dependency, and despite emerging technologies in the area, there is still no complete solution as yet.
+Additionally, there are not enough qualified, skilled and experienced experts in the area.

 Data storage for VMs is straightforward, but it becomes complex for containers.
 For persistent container data, you have to move it out of the application container to the host system or somewhere with a persistent file system.
 The design of containers is the reason behind its data loss.
 The data inside can disappear forever once the container shuts down unless you save it elsewhere.

 Monitoring: It’s also crucial to monitor containers for performance and security issues.
 You have the option of using various essential monitoring tools, external monitoring services and analytics to address this challenge.
 The cloud environment is complicated, so you need in-depth monitoring of security issues.